aelena/trustworthy-ai/README.md

 References covering these two topics available in the [dedicated page](./pages/sustain.md).

 <br/>

 # Auditing and Assessments

 ## Audit Planning and Scoping

 - Defining audit objectives and scope
-- Developing audit criteria and checklists
+- Developing audit criteria and checklists - you probably want to have a fixed checklist covering all common generalities in AI model audit scenarios, and then additional checklist based on the particular domain.

 ### Risk management in AI Auditing